DassaultSystemes-Technology/EnterprisePBRShadingModel/validation/README.md

 ### Custom Renderers

 Edit the `render_custom.py` script so that it outputs the images into the appropriate directory.
 Make sure that the images have a size of 400x400 pixels and 3 color channels (RGB).
 High-dynamic range images in EXR format are preferred, but PNG is also supported.
-Note that for PNG a custom tone-mapper has to be implemented, as the reference images are provided only as EXR files.
+Note that for PNG a custom tone-mapper has to be implemented.
+The EXR reference images are tone-mapped on demand to match the tone-mapping of the renderer.

 ### Validation